Faculty Research Grant Program

 FINAL REPORT GUIDELINES FOR NMU INTERNAL GRANTS

-When all proposals have been presented and discussed as detailed above, the committee will begin a two-stage ranking process.
-Any proposal that fails to adequately address one or more of the grant requirements (as determined by a majority of the committee) will not be ranked.
+When all proposals have been presented and discussed, the committee will rank them.
+Any proposal that fails to adequately address one or more of the grant requirements will not be ranked.
 Some examples of reasons for not ranking a proposal include lack of an identifiable scholarly product, an ineligible faculty member applying for a grant, failure to include a copy of the most recent final report, failure to obtain letters of support from Dean and Department Head to reassign course time during the Fall or Winter term, lack of a CV, and gross violations of the formatting guidelines.
-All other proposals will be ranked by each committee member, with the highest being "1" and successive ratings receiving 2” and "3”.
-The total of all committee members’ rankings for each proposal will be used to determine a final ranking.

 Contact the Office of Sponsored Programs (grants@nmu.edu) for assistance with budget development.

 • Salary: Remuneration for faculty time may be requested.
 Applicants may request up a maximum of four credits of reassigned time per semester, throughout the time period of the grant activities.
 Reassigned time during the fall or winter semester is calculated as the cost needed to hire an adjunct to replace the faculty member for the appropriate number of credit hours.
 Proposals planned for fall or winter semesters must contain a detailed description of how any request for reassigned time will be handled within the department.
-The department head and appropriate dean must approve requests (letter must be attached to proposal) for reassigned time when the proposal is submitted to the Office of Sponsored Programs.
+The department head and appropriate dean must approve requests (letter must be attached to proposal) for reassigned time when the proposal is submitted.

 • Student Research Assistants Salary: Students not enrolled must be paid fringe benefits at temporary labor rates.
 Fringe benefits should be included in requests for student assistants where appropriate.
 Payment to graduate and undergraduate research assistants should be based on the current pay rates as defined in the Student Employment Handbook.